The tracking detector of the FASER experiment: Tracker stations

 \subsection{Tracker stations}

 A tracker station is an assembly of three planes (including the patch-panels) as shown in \cref{f:station}.
-Within the station the three planes are staggered along the vertical direction, with a relative shift of the middle (last) plane of $+\SI{5}{\milli\metre}$ ($-\SI{5}{\milli\metre}$) with respect to the first plane.
-This configuration ensures at least two 3D reconstructed space-points for a track crossing the station.
-Each station is flushed with dry air to reduce the relative humidity ensuring safe operating conditions against dew point.
-The patch-panels fit within the \SI{32}{\milli\metre} thickness of one plane.
+Each station is flushed with dry air to reduce the relative humidity ensuring safe operating conditions against dew point as discussed in \cref{sec:tracker-plane}.
+One inlet for the dry air is used for the whole station, while the other two are sealed by screws.
 All aluminium parts are post-treated with a trivalent chromium passivation\footnote{SURTEC-650 coating} to prevent any corrosion by the corona effect that may occur after putting the frames in contact during the station assembly.
-In addition, an O-ring sealing joint between frames provides a good tightness to keep the humidity inside the station as low as possible (typically about 5\%).
-The station is connected only after the metrology and full commissioning of each individual plane is completed.
+In addition, an O-ring sealing joint between frames provides a good tightness to keep the humidity inside the station as low as possible (typically about 1-2\%).
+The station is assembled from three planes only after the metrology and full commissioning of each individual plane is completed.
 The inter-plane alignment is done via two high-precision pins located in \SI{5}{\milli\metre}-diameter H7 holes while the fixation between two adjacent planes is done via four M5 screws.
 The two end covers that close the station volume are made of $\SI{400}{\micro\meter}$-thick carbon-fibre plates (standard T300 fibers).
 Without cables, the total weight of one station is about \SI{15}{\kilogram}.

-Various Finite Element Analyses (FEA) simulations have been carried out to check the thermal performance of the system throughout the evolution of the frame design.
-Over-heating of the SCT modules can cause problems in the mechanical integrity and alignment of the SCT modules due to the glass-transition of glues.
-The glue \footnote{{ARALDITE 2011 manufactured by Huntsman Corporation}: \url{https://samaro.fr/pdf/FT/Araldite\_FT\_2011\_EN.pdf}} used for the SCT module assembly should have the lowest glass-transition temperature around \SI{35}{\degreeCelsius}, which should be the absolute maximum temperature for the SCT modules.
-The safety scheme to ensure this is described in \cref{sec:DCS}.